Bill Lobley: Biography

 An alumnus of Fordham University, Lobley's background is in sketch comedy and improvisation.
 He additionally voiced many celebrity opponents on MTV's Celebrity Deathmatch, further establishing himself as a versatile and talented performer in both recreated and original characterizations.
 His most familiar role, however is Sparks, the sarcastic communications officer from the Adult Swim series Sealab 2021.
 He has also recorded many audio books.
-These include A Warrior's Heart, (the autobiography of Micky Ward from the movie The Fighter), the popular Geronimo Stilton series and dozens of children's titles as well.
+These include A Warrior's Heart, (the autobiography of Micky Ward), the popular Geronimo Stilton series and dozens of children's titles as well.
 His commercial work covers a wide range of on-camera and voiceover projects, including the one-time voice of the Parkay Margarine Tub and one of the current voices of McDonald's Hamburglar.

 In 2009, his work in the Geronimo Stilton series earned the prestigious Benjamin Franklin Award for Best Children's Audio Book from the Independent Book Publishers' Association.

 Additionally, his voice can be heard on a number of successful video games, including "Fallout 76" Just Cause 3, the Grand Theft Auto series, the BioShock series, The Bureau: XCOM Declassified, Borderlands 2, The Darkness II, L.A.
 Noire, Neverwinter Nights 2, Alan Wake, Order Up!, Star Wars: The Old Republic, Mafia II, Red Dead Redemption 2, Earth Defense Force: Iron Rain and Alone in the Dark.